Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Abstract

 \section{Abstract}

-Equipping robots with the sense of touch is critical to emulating the capabilities of humans in real world manipulation tasks.
-Visuotactile sensors are a popular tactile sensing strategy due to data output compatible with computer vision algorithms and accurate, high resolution estimates of local object geometry.
-However, these sensors struggle to accommodate high deformations of the sensing surface during object interactions, hindering more informative contact with cm-scale objects frequently encountered in the real world.
-The soft interfaces of visuotactile sensors are often made of hyperelastic elastomers, which are difficult to simulate quickly and accurately when extremely deformed for tactile information.
-Additionally, many visuotactile sensors that rely on strict internal light conditions or pattern tracking will fail if the surface is highly deformed.
-In this work, we propose an algorithm that fuses proximity and visuotactile point clouds for contact patch segmentation that is entirely independent from membrane mechanics.
+Visuotactile sensors are a popular tactile sensing strategy due to high-fidelity estimates of local object geometry.
+However, existing algorithms for processing raw sensor inputs to useful intermediate signals such as contact patches struggle in high-deformation regimes.
+This is due to physical constraints imposed by sensor hardware and small-deformation assumptions used by mechanics-based models.
+In this work, we propose a fusion algorithm for proximity and visuotactile point clouds for contact patch segmentation, \textit{entirely independent from membrane mechanics}.
 This algorithm exploits the synchronous, high spatial resolution proximity and visuotactile modalities enabled by an extremely deformable, \textit{selectively transmissive} soft membrane, which uses visible light for visuotactile sensing and infrared light for proximity depth.
-We present the hardware design, membrane fabrication techniques, and evaluation of our contact patch algorithm in low (10\%), medium (60\%), and high (100\%+) membrane strain states.
-We compare our algorithm against three baselines: proximity-only, tactile-only, and a first principles membrane mechanics model.
-Our proposed algorithm outperforms all baselines with an average root-mean-square error (RMSE) under 2.8 mm of the contact patch geometry across all strain ranges.
-We demonstrate our contact patch algorithm in four applications: varied stiffness membranes, torque and shear-induced wrinkling, closed loop control for whole body manipulation, and pose estimation.
+We evaluate our contact patch algorithm in low (10\%), medium (60\%), and high (100\%+) strain states.
+We compare our method against three baselines: proximity-only, tactile-only, and a first principles mechanics model.
+Our approach outperforms all baselines with an average RMSE under 2.8 mm of the contact patch geometry across all strain ranges.
+We demonstrate our contact patch algorithm in four applications: varied stiffness membranes, torque and shear-induced wrinkling, closed loop control, and pose estimation.